Merging stellar-mass binary black holes: Expected properties of merging systems

 Merging binary black holes are rare outcomes indeed!
 [Merging binary neutron stars are similarly rare: while stars with initial masses sufficient to form a neutron star, between roughly 8 and 20 solar masses, are more common than the heavier stars necessary to form black holes, neutron star natal kicks and mass loss during supernovae are more likely to disrupt binaries; the expected yields for binary neutron star mergers are within an order of magnitude of those for binary black holes.]

 The star formation rate in the local Universe is $\sim 0.01 M_\odot$ Mpc$^{-3}$ yr$^{-1}$ \citep{MadauDickinson:2014}; for an average binary mass of $\sim 1 M_\odot$, the yield $f_\textrm{BBH} \sim 5 \times 10^{-6}$ corresponds to a binary black hole merger rate of $\sim 50$ Gpc$^{-3}$ yr$^{-1}$, or 5 per Myr for a Milky-Way equivalent galaxy with a space density of $0.01$ Mpc$^{-3}$.
-Of course, the actual calculation of the binary merger rate requires significantly more care than the back-of-the-envelope model presented here, including accounting for the redshift-dependent metallicity-specific star formation history convolved with the time-delay distribution.
+Of course, the actual calculation of the binary merger rate requires significantly more care than the back-of-the-envelope model presented here, accounting both for initial conditions \citep{deMinkBelczynski:2015,MoeDiStefano:2017}, including orbital eccentricity, and for orbital evolution, particularly mass transfer.
+This is typically undertaken by population synthesis models as described in section \ref{form:isol}.
+Moreover, the redshift-dependent metallicity-specific star formation history must be convolved with the time-delay distribution between star formation and binary merger in order to determine the local merger rate \citep{Belczynski:2010,Mapelli:2017,Klencki:2018,Chruslinska:2019,Neijssel:2019,ChruslinskaNelemans:2019,Tang:2020,Broekgaarden:2021,Santoliquido:2021}.